 - The date of marriage

-- The name of the priest who will celebrate the marriage ceremony
+- Name of the priest who will celebrate the marriage ceremony (in case of a church marriage)

-- The surname which the spouse will be using after marriage (her maiden name or her husband’s surname)
+- The surname which the couple will use after marriage

-Ten days prior to the date of the church wedding, the couple must collect three documents prepared by the Marriage Registry and submit them to the parish priest of the place where the wedding ceremony will be held.
+Ten days prior to the date of the church wedding, the couple must collect three documents prepared by the Marriage Registry and submit them to the Parish Priest of the place where the wedding ceremony will be held.
 After the wedding ceremony, the couple must sign a marriage certificate.
 Maltese citizens who plan to marry non-nationals should request more information from the Marriage Registry.
-Couples who plan to marry in Gozo should apply at the Marriage Registry in Gozo for their marriage banns.
-The same obligations and formalities are required for civil marriages as for religious marriages.
-A civil marriage may take place at the Marriage Registry or in any other public place that is accepted by the marriage registrar.
+Couples who plan to get married in Gozo should apply at the Marriage Registry in Gozo for their marriage banns.
+The same obligations and formalities are required for Civil Marriages as for religious marriages.
+A Civil Marriage may take place at the Marriage Registry or in any other public place that is accepted by the Marriage Registrar.

 In the event of death, the burial is organised, the will executed, the deceased’s financial affairs settled and an inventory taken of their belongings.
 The burial can be organised privately by the relatives or by a funeral home.
 Members of all denominations may be buried in the grounds of state cemeteries.

-In Malta all traffic drives on the left, as in the UK.
+In Malta all traffic keeps left.
 Car ownership in Malta is extremely high considering the very small size of the islands.

 Public transport in Malta and Gozo is provided by buses.
-Regular bus services run from approximately 5.30 to 23.00.
+Regular bus services are available on a regular basis from approximately 5:30 a.m.to 11:00 p.m.
 There is a night service on certain routes.
 Route buses cover most parts of both islands.
 All buses are accessible to people with mobility impairments, including wheelchair users.
-Most of these buses are also equipped with air conditioning.

 Please note that there are no trams, trains or underground services in Malta and Gozo.
-Another type of public transport available is taxis.
-Taxi services are offered privately by different providers, but are rather expensive.
-Taxis are mostly used by tourists visiting Malta for a short period.
+Another type of public transport available is the taxi service.
+This is offered privately by different suppliers.
+It is mainly used by tourists visiting Malta for a short period, although the custom to use a taxi is increasing, even among those living in Malta.

 There is also a water taxi service.
 This operates between Sliema, Valletta and the Three Cities.